patcon/nodescription.net-v2/notes.md

 through their sensory domain, mostly without stopping and participating in the things that have such primacy to them.
-In the language of complexity science, I am a _volatile structure_ and I flit through relatively unceremonious on my way to concerns they cannot understand or comprehend.
+In the language of complexity science, I am a _volatile structure_ and I flit through relatively unceremoniously, on my way to concerns they cannot understand or comprehend.

 But it's perhaps a little more complicated than a cold alient